netdata/netdata/health/notifications/email/README.md

 (sudo) su -s /bin/bash netdata
 ```
 - Configure `~/.msmtprc` as shown [in the documentation](https://marlam.de/msmtp/documentation/).
-- Finaly set the appropriate permissions on the `.msmtprc` file :
+- Finally set the appropriate permissions on the `.msmtprc` file :
 ```sh
 chmod 600 ~/.msmtprc
 ```